opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 ### Function `setExpiryPrice(address _asset, uint256 _expiryTimestamp, uint256 _price) external`

-submit expiry price to the oracle, can only be set from the pricer.
+submits the expiry price to the oracle, can only be set from the pricer

-asset price can only be set after locking period is over and before starting dispute period
+asset price can only be set after the locking period is over and before the dispute period has started

 #### Parameters: